Voussoir

 The keystone is often decorated or enlarged.
 An enlarged and sometimes slightly dropped keystone is often found in Mannerist arches of the 16th century, beginning with the works of Giulio Romano, who also began the fashion for using voussoirs above rectangular openings, rather than a lintel (Palazzo Stati Maccarani, Rome, circa 1522).
-With the addition of taller keystones, it adds a sense of stability, allowing the arches to be constructed easier with the keystone being dropped into the center of the arch.
+Taller keystones add a sense of stability, allowing the arches to be constructed more easily, with the keystone being dropped into the center of the arch.
 This central point on the arch balances the structure, but also starts an important identifying factor of Islam architecture and artistry.
 Many times throughout history, keystones were carved decoratively to highlight the central piece, usually with vegetal designs or inscriptions.
+In many architectural traditions, the keystone became a location for ornamental carving because of its visually prominent position.

+A single voussoir unit, made of marble, 6 5/8 x 14 1/2 in.
+(16.8 x 36.8 cm) 1130–40.

 Each wedge-shaped voussoir turns aside the thrust of the mass above, transferring it from stone to stone to the springer's bottom face (impost), which is horizontal and passes the thrust on to the buttresses, piers or abutments.
 Voussoir arches distribute weight efficiently, and take maximum advantage of the compressive strength of stone, as in an arch bridge.
 The outer boundary of a voussoir forms an extrados, internal - an intrados (soffit).

 In Visigothic, Moorish, and Damascene architectural traditions, the voussoirs are often in alternating colours (ablaq), which is also found sometimes in Romanesque architecture.
 Leading into the Umayyad period, the alternating colors were used for decorative purposes, but also based on the material available at the time (brick and stone).
 With this, the alternating red and white stones created an association to Islamic art and ‘Abd al-Rahman I himself, as well as his followers during the Umayyad period.